 I have felt hours go by without knowing what happened to them.
-Hours that turned into days which melted into months and looking back, there have even been years which I cannot recall with any significance apart from perhaps a singular event or two.
+Hours that turned into days which became months and looking back, there have even been years which I cannot recall with any significance apart from perhaps a single event or two.

 I recognize the illness that plagues my mind after reading the Moviegoer by Walker Percy.
 I had recognized it before too when I came across Proust and I’m sure I recognized it prior to that as well but I cannot remember now.
-Which makes this illness particularly tricky to deal with for the forgetful mind of mine aids the sickness.
+Which makes this illness particularly tricky to deal with because the mind aids the sickness.

 This illness is the everydayness of life.
 The mundane moments that go unremembered as my mind and my thoughts dwell in a hopeful future where I will find myself amidst the ruins of Ancient Rome or traveling the bullet train in Japan along with some friends or seeing the great art pieces of Michelangelo with my own eyes for these moments can cure the everydayness and leave lasting memories of being alive which I can fondly recall later on.
 Or so I imagine them to be.